babba16/C90-Compiler/README.md

 Output Format
 -------------

-The output format should be MIPS1 assembly code.
+The output format is MIPS1 assembly code.

-It should be possible to assemble and link this code against a C run-time, and have it execute correctly on a MIPS processor as emulated by `qemu-mips`.
+It is possible to assemble and link this code against a C run-time, and have it execute correctly on a MIPS processor as emulated by `qemu-mips`.